PyroDonkey/Firefox-Cloak/README.md

 This batch script automates the setup process on Windows:

-- Checks for and installs Python 3.11+ if not present
+- Checks for and installs Python if not present
-- Installs Firefox ESR if not already installed
 - Downloads and runs the `strict_config.py` script
 - Handles user confirmation and provides warnings about the changes

 ### 2. Strict Configuration (strict_config.py)

-This Python script installs Firefox ESR and automatically applies the privacy-enhancing configurations listed in the Features section.
+This Python script installs Firefox ESR, automatically applies the privacy-enhancing configurations listed in the Features section, and installs uBlock Origin.

 ## Usage